50+ Ways for Babies to Play – Baby Activity Ideas

 Snack and paint uses baby food as finger paint with your new eater.

 Practice stacking using chunks of food as building blocks with your baby.
 They can put food on top of each other while they eat.

 For older tots who are beginning to enjoy pretend play, consider creating an edible sandbox for them to explore.

 Paint for babies to play.
 Be daring, watch the kids smear and create.

-Foster Independence in your Child
+Baby Activities that Foster Independence in your Child

-Grab a pitcher.
+Grab a pitcher!
 Practice hand-eye-coordination as your tot pours.
 As soon as they are able to hold a container, they will love seeing/feeling water pouring.

 Grab a Bowl and a Ball.
 Play a game of roly bowly as your kids swish the balls in the bowl.

-Dumping.
+Dumping is a fun game.
 As soon as babies learn to drop objects, they will love placing objects into tins and in-time, pouring.

 This summer, add some fun to your child’s outdoor play with ice.
 Add a shoestring to connect your ice cubes for more fun!